 Oh, and don’t forget, Keep your eyes peeled for the resident wolves, lynx and native birds that hover around these woods.

 Ecrins National Park is located in the south-east of France and is home to towering mountains, rolling meadows and rushing streams that make it one of the prettiest national parks in France.

 The whole landscape is incredible for hiking in the summer months and, if you’re looking for a more ‘off-the-beaten-path’ adventure, then keep your eyes peeled for the impressive Barre des Écrins (which is the most southerly alpine mountain in all of Europe) and the Needles of Chabrières.

 4.)
 See the waterfalls at Pyrenees National Park

-If you’re looking for something a little more gentile, pop over to visitor Center in Etsaut who have a whole heap of time-specific information on trails and routes to see some of the prettiest falls, like; Cirque de Gavarnie.
+If you’re looking for something a little more gentile, pop over to the visitor Center in Etsaut which has a whole heap of time-specific information on trails and routes to see some of the prettiest falls, like; Cirque de Gavarnie.

 5.)
 Ramble through Calanques National Park

 One of the youngest national parks in France, Calanques sits in the southern regions and was only very recently awarded National Park status – but that doesn’t mean it’s any less amazing than the others.
 Heck no!

 The park covers a coastal stretch that includes limescale rocks and a marine area.
 The best thing about this park is that it’s only a short drive from the bustle of Marseille, meaning you can easily have a twin-centre trip of culture and nature.